qoolife/developer.qoolife.com/content/api/v1/journal_entries/create.md

 }
 </pre>

+Notes:

-Note that at the moment you need to know the variable_id in advance.
+* That at the moment you need to know the variable_id in advance.
 Use 1 (Weight) for testing purposes.
+* Variable_type can take the following values: 'float', 'boolean', 'text', 'likert', 'file'.